Arshukla13/Assignment_Getting-Cleaning-Data/README.md

-13--Cerate descriptive data labels for all the variables for the data set created in step 11 14--Use aggregate function to calculate means of all the variables for each user for each activity 15--Write the output to a text file called result.txt
+13--Cerate descriptive data labels for all the variables for the data set created in step 11 14--Use aggregate function to calculate means of all the variables for each user for each activity 15--Write the output to a text file called result.txt 16--Read this result.txt file to another data set & then use view command to see the output in R console to ensure it is a tidy data set